This list is part of the Open Access Directory.

 - This is a section within the larger OA tracking project (OATP).

 - This FAQ has been rewritten to reflect the transition of OATP from its old platform, Connotea, to its new platform, TagTeam.
 But so far it only covers the basics.
-Bear with us while we enlarge it in the coming weeks and months.
+We will enlarge it over time.

 How do I get started?

 To get started as a reader, just start reading the primary project feed.

 - You can subscribe to the feed in many different formats, including RSS, Atom, JSONP, Email, Twitter, Google+, and Pushbullet.
 If you don't want to subscribe to anything, then just bookmark the HTML edition, which is organized like a blog page, and visit periodically to catch up.